spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 * How to test:
   * Run the map with multiple clients.
   * Position one client's character in view of the other client.
   * Press Q to trigger the executed gameplay cue.
 A burst of sparks should be emitted from the controlled character, which should also be visible on the other client.
+Both clients should print "Executed Gameplay Cue" to the log.
   * Press T to trigger the added gameplay cue.
 A cone should spawn above the controlled character and disappear after 2 seconds.
 This should also be visible on that character on the other client.
+Both clients should print "Added Gameplay Cue" to the log.

 -----
 2019-11-15: Page added with editorial review